Dev-SK01/Devsk001/README.md

 - 👋 Hi, I’m SRIKANTH
 - 👀 I’m interested in LEARN AND MAKE NEW TECHNOLOGY COMPETE WITH GOOGLE
-- 🌱 I’m currently learning ...
-JS.JAVA ,KOTLIN,PYTHon,CPP,DART,AND OTHER
+- 🌱 I’m currently learning FullStack 🏅
 - 💞️ I’m looking to collaborate NEW DEVELOPERS
 - 📫 reach me ON SRIK3713@GMAIL.COM
--    MY AGE -17
+-
--    I WANT BECOME A ETHICAL HACKER,INVESTER,DEVELOPER.
+-  ⛳  I WANT BECOME A ETHICAL HACKER,INVESTER,DEVELOPER.
 -

 †********************†